 Fashion designer Kenzo Takada dies from COVID-19 at age 81

-PARIS (AP) — Kenzo Takada, the iconic Franco-Japanese fashion designer famed for his jungle-infused designs and free-spirited aesthetic that channeled his home continent of Asia, has died.
+PARIS (AP) — Kenzo Takada, the iconic French-Japanese fashion designer famed for his jungle-infused designs and free-spirited aesthetic that channeled global travel, has died.
 He was 81.

 The family said in a statement to French media Sunday that Takada died from complications from COVID-19 in a hospital in Neuilly-sur-Seine, near Paris.
 A public relations officer for Kenzo's brand confirmed that Takada died, but didn't give a cause of death.

+“It is with immense sadness that KENZO has learned of the passing of our founder,” the fashion house said in a statement.
+"For half a century, Mr. Takada has been an emblematic personality in the fashion industry — always infusing creativity and color into the world.”

+Takada's death came at the tail end of Paris Fashion Week, whose nine-day calendar is undertaking an unusual fashion season for spring-summer 2021 because of the coronavirus pandemic.
+It was only days ago that the Kenzo fashion house unveiled its bee-themed collection here.

-Though Takada had been retired from his house since 1999 to pursue a career in art, Kenzo remains one of the most respected fixtures of the high Paris fashion.
-Since 1993, the brand Kenzo has been owned owned by the French luxury goods company LVMH.
-The current designer Felipe Oliveira Baptista unveiled Kenzo’s spring-summer 2020 to fashion editors on Wednesday.
+Though Takada had been retired from his house since 1999 to pursue a career in art, Kenzo remains one of the most respected fixtures of high Paris fashion.
+Since 1993, the Kenzo brand has been owned by the French luxury goods company LVMH.

+"His amazing energy, kindness, talent and smile were contagious," said Kenzo artistic director Felipe Oliveira Baptista, who unveiled the bee-themed collection to fashion editors Wednesday.
+“His kindred spirit will live forever.”

+Kenzo's styles used bold color, clashing prints and were inspired by travels all over the world.

 Takada was born on Feb.
 27, 1939, in Himeji, in the Hyogo Prefecture in Japan to hoteliers, but after reading his sisters’ fashion magazines his love of fashion began.